webify-io/ai-landing-page/README.md

 ---
 ## Description:
-#### 🔥 AI Landing Page with HTML, CSS & JavaScript | Modern UI, Animations & Parallax Effects!
+#### 🔥 Modern AI Landing Page with HTML, CSS & JavaScript | Modern UI, Animations & Parallax Effects!

-#### 🔥 Modern AI Landing Page with HTML, CSS & JavaScript 🚀 | Responsive & Animate

 #### 🧑🏻‍💻 What is done:
 #### ✅ Responsive Web Design for all screen sizes 📱💻